 It can play MP3 and WAV files, stored on an SD card in the onboard card reader or from an attached USB drive.
 So far, I only tested MP3 files from SD.

-Stereo line output can be taken from the DAC_R and DAC_L pins.
-You can also connect one (4 Ω) speaker to the (quite impressive) onboard mono amplifier.
+You can connect one (4 Ω) speaker to the (quite impressive) onboard mono amplifier.
+Stereo line output is said to be provided on the DAC_R and DAC_L pins.

 The main control method of this player is via commands over the module’s 9600 baud serial port.
 A subset of most commonly used commands can also be executed by means of two GPIO pins and/or two resistor-sensitive ‘ADKEY’ pins.